mannin35/CS-180-Project-5/Tests.md

 6. Buyer selects 1 for ‘Message a Seller’
 7. Buyer selects 2 for ‘Search for a Seller’
 8. Buyer enters ‘testSeller’
-9.Buyer selects 2 for ‘Send a new message’
+9. Buyer selects 2 for ‘Send a new message’
 10. Buyer selects 1 for ‘Send a message’
 11. Buyer enters ‘hello’
 12. EXIT by pressing ‘X’